 100-hour introduction to the basic types of HVAC systems emphasizing refrigeration.
 Study theory, troubleshooting, operations & maintenance, electrical components, commercial applications, controls and motors.
 Learn skills that facilities maintenance personnel will need.

-This course meets the requirements for 4 hours of Minnesota State Board of Electricity approved continuing education.
+This course meets the requirements for Minnesota State Board of Electricity approved continuing education.
 NEC Code code changes from 2017 to the newest 2020 is the focus of the webinar sessions.

 This 16-hour is course is designed to prepare participants to pass State of